PacktPublishing/Hands-On-Computer-Vision-with-TensorFlow-2/README.md

 * Mastering OpenCV 4 with Python [[Packt]](https://www.packtpub.com/application-development/mastering-opencv-4-python?utm_source=github&utm_medium=repository&utm_campaign=) [[Amazon]](https://www.amazon.com/dp/1789344913)

 * OpenCV 4 for Secret Agents - Second Edition [[Packt]](https://www.packtpub.com/application-development/opencv-4-secret-agents-second-edition?utm_source=github&utm_medium=repository&utm_campaign=) [[Amazon]](https://www.amazon.com/dp/1789345367)

-## Get to Know the Author
-**Benjamin Planche**
-is a passionate PhD student at the University of Passau and Siemens Corporate Technology.
-He has been working in various research labs around the world (LIRIS in France, Mitsubishi Electric in Japan, and Siemens in Germany) in the fields of computer vision and deep learning for more than five years.
-Benjamin has a double master's degree with first-class honors from INSA-Lyon, France, and the University of Passau, Germany.
-His research efforts are focused on developing smarter visual systems with less data, targeting industrial applications.
-Benjamin also shares his knowledge and experience on online platforms, such as StackOverflow, or applies this knowledge to the creation of aesthetic demos.

-**Eliot Andres**
-is a freelance deep learning and computer vision engineer.
-He has more than 3 years' experience in the field, applying his skills to a variety of industries, such as banking, health, social media, and video streaming.
-Eliot has a double master's degree from École des Ponts and Télécom, Paris.
-His focus is industrialization: delivering value by applying new technologies to business problems.
-Eliot keeps his knowledge up to date by publishing articles on his blog and by building prototypes using the latest technologies.

 ### Suggestions and Feedback